alayor/alayor.github.io/_posts/2018-11-07-Code-Cleanliness-Ratio.markdown

 ![Required](/assets/images/code1.png)

-Most of the time software projects are filled up with words and sentences that don't help figuring out what the projects are about.
+Most of the time software projects are filled up with words and sentences that don't help to figure out what the projects are about.

 Some examples of these words are: `for`, `if`, `util`, `service`, `processor`, `String`, `int`, and many more.